Totoual/oef-sdk-python/CONTRIBUTING.rst

 `Issues page <https://github.com/fetchai/oef-sdk-python/issues>`_,
 or `submit a Pull request <https://github.com/fetchai/oef-sdk-python/pulls>`_.

-For other kind of feedback, you can contact one of the `authors/maintainers <https://github.com/fetchai/oef-sdk-python/blob/master/AUTHORS.rst>`_ by email.
+For other kinds of feedback, you can contact one of the `authors/maintainers <https://github.com/fetchai/oef-sdk-python/blob/master/AUTHORS.rst>`_ by email.